logankoester/docker-archlinux/README.md

 ## Usage

 In your Dockerfile, include the line `FROM logankoester/archlinux`.

-If you are using [Automated Builds](http://docs.docker.com/docker-hub/builds/), you may also want to create a Repository Link.

-To do so, go to the Settings panel of your build repository on Docker Hub registry and add a repository link to `logankoester/archlinux`.

-This means your image will be rebuilt whenever a build has executed on `logankoester/archlinux`.

-Be careful if you decide to do this, since package updates might break your image.
+All system packages will be updated ONBUILD.

 ## License